Micro RC Airplanes

 If you do own a plane that uses these cells, it's well worth buying multiple cells and a charger that can charge more than one cell at a time, such as the Celectra 4-Port charger shown below:

-So, hopefully you now know a bit more about micro rc airplanes than you did at the start of this page.
+So, hopefully you now know a bit more about micro rc airplanes than you did at the start of this article!

 Such planes certainly are worth considering, especially if your budget is tight and if your flying area is small.
 Their size makes them the perfect answer if your flying area is limited in size, or if you want to try your hand at indoor flying.